PatrycjaKolodziej/TensorFlow/README.md

 # TensorFlow

-This repository contains basics of the TebsorFlow library
+This repository contains the basics of the TebsorFlow library